-Dr. Walker attended all of the nine meetings of the board of directors held between April 1, 2008 and May 19, 2009.
+Dr. Walker attended all of the nine meetings of the board of directors held between April 1, 2009 and May 18, 2010.

-JOHN ZAOZIRNY, Q.C., joined Canaccord Capital Corporation in January 1996 as Vice-Chairman of its board and a director.
+John Zaozirny, Q.C., joined Canaccord Genuity Corp. (then called Canaccord Capital Corporation) in January 1996 as Vice-Chairman of its board and a director.
 He is currently a member of its capital markets group.
 Until his retirement in December 2008, he also served as counsel to McCarthy Tétrault LLP.
 Mr. Zaozirny served in the Alberta Legislature as minister of energy from 1982 to 1986.
 In 1984, he was named a Queen's Counsel for the Province of Alberta.
 Among his many honours, Mr. Zaozirny was named "Resource Man of the Year" in 1985 by the Alberta Chamber of Resources.
 He also received the Distinguished Alumnus Award from the University of Calgary in 1987.
 Mr. Zaozirny obtained a Bachelor of Commerce degree from the University of Calgary in 1969, a Bachelor of Laws degree from the University of British Columbia in 1972 and a Master of Laws degree from the University of London (London School of Economics and Political Science) in 1973.
 Mr. Zaozirny is a member of the Law Societies of Alberta and British Columbia.

-In addition to Canaccord Capital Inc., Mr. Zaozirny is a director of the following public companies: Bankers Petroleum Ltd., Bayou Bend Petroleum Ltd., Canadian Oil Sands Limited, Coastal Energy Company, Computer Modelling Group Ltd., Pacific Rubiales Energy Corp., Pengrowth Corporation, Provident Energy Trust and TerraVest Income Fund.
-Mr. Zaozirny attended all of the nine meetings of the board of directors held between April 1, 2008 and May 19, 2009.
+In addition to Canaccord Financial Inc., Mr. Zaozirny is a director of the following public companies: Bankers Petroleum Ltd., Canadian Oil Sands Limited, Coastal Energy Company, Computer Modelling Group Ltd., Pacific Rubiales Energy Corp., Pengrowth Corporation, Petroamerica Oil Corp., Provident Energy Trust and TerraVest Income Fund.
+Mr. Zaozirny attended eight of the nine meetings of the board of directors held between April 1, 2009 and May 18, 2010.

-CORPORATE GOVERNANCE
+CORPORATE GOVERNANCE BOARD OF DIRECTORS